Copywriting is a lot like posture…

 Your copy will read much more smoothly if you eliminate casual uses of passive voice as much as you can.

-Use These Free Tools To Quickly Spot Passive Voice
+Use These Free Tools to Quickly Spot and Fix Passive Voice

 If you have trouble spotting passive voice, don’t worry.
-It takes practice.
+As I’ve said above, it takes practice.
 And you don’t need to spend hours rewriting every sentence to make a 100% active piece of copy.

 Just be mindful of casual uses of passive voice and eliminate them.
-You’ll have stronger, more succinct copy that makes your readers, and thus Google, happy.
+You’ll have stronger and more succinct copy that makes your readers, and thus Google, happy.